 NEXT UP ON this.

-Like many people at the end of the year, you’re probably feeling a little flustered by the thought that you haven’t achieved everything on your New Year’s resolution list.
-Somehow the year has flown by and you’re left wondering what you’ve actually accomplished.
+Like many people at the end of this year, you’re probably feeling a little flustered by the idea that you haven’t achieved everything you thought you would.
+Many people are mourning the fact that 2020 was a year of cancelled plans and dashed hopes.

 So why is it that once the clock strikes midnight and the party’s over, you feel like the whole celebration was a bit of a let-down?
 We spoke to happiness expert and psychologist Dr Melissa Weinberg from Deakin University’s School of Psychology, to get to the bottom of this annual dilemma.

 Remember when you were a kid and your mum and dad let you stay up late because it was New Year’s Eve?
 It was the one night of the year that you were allowed to ignore your regular bedtime and celebrate with the grown-ups.
 But what does it mean now that you’re old enough to dictate your own bedtime?

 For many, the marking of the New Year means the turning of a new leaf and an opportunity for change.
 As Dr Weinberg explains, ‘New Year’s Eve represents the closing of a chapter and the beginning of a new one.
 It is a time to reflect on the year that has passed and sets a marker for comparison of how our life has changed over the past 12 months.

 ‘At the same time, it’s an opportunity to wipe the slate clean and start anew with the turn of the year, which is why many adopt a New Year’s resolution to mark a fresh start.’

 But as the years go by, the excitement and anticipation you felt when you were younger fades, and for many, New Year’s Eve celebrations just begin to feel like any other night.